 Recovery from a Fractured Kneecap

-Recovery from a fractured kneecap typically takes several months.
+Recovery from a fractured kneecap treatment typically takes several months.
 Here’s what to expect:

 - Rest: Allow time for the bone to heal by avoiding activities that put pressure on the knee.